Skip to Content

 Even with all the value hard money loans can provide, there are a few disadvantages when it comes to them.
 These include:

-• Lack of oversight – When compared with a more conventional consumer mortgage, there’s not a ton of government oversight on hard money loans, especially for the purpose of business.
-That’s why you really have to know what you’re getting yourself into before entering into the deal with a lender that may have dishonest motives.
+• Lack of oversight: When compared with a more conventional consumer mortgage, there’s not a ton of government oversight on hard money loans, especially for the purpose of business.
+That’s why you really have to know what you’re getting yourself into before entering into a deal with a lender who may have dishonest motives.

-• Short terms – The short lending terms are a blessing and a curse.
-It allows you not to carry the loan around for a long time, but it also means you need to sell or refinance the property relatively fast so you can pay the loan back when it comes due.
+• Short terms: The short lending terms are a blessing and a curse.
+It allows you to not carry the loan around for a long time, but it also means you need to sell or refinance the property relatively quickly so you can pay the loan back when it comes due.

-• Red tape for refinancing – If you need to refinance the loan with a traditional mortgage lender, then you can run into some trouble.
+• Red tape for refinancing: If you need to refinance the loan with a traditional mortgage lender, then you can run into some trouble.
 That’s because it may be required for you to have owned the property for a certain period of time before you can refinance.
-This can throw a wrench into your plans if your hard money loan is due before you can refinance.
+This can throw a wrench into your plans if your hard-earned loan is due before you can refinance.

 When to Use a Hard Money Loan